 Does Greenguard test for phthalates?

-The standard Greenguard does not measure phthalates or flame retardants.
+The standard Greenguard does not measure phthalates or mattress flame retardants.
 Phthalates are semi-volatile compounds, which don’t break down as fast as VOCs.
 Prolonged phthalate exposure may affect reproductive health.
 To limit this exposure, opt for the Greenguard Gold certification because it tests phthalates as well.

 What is Greenguard?